benbarth/hacktoberfest-swag/README.md

 "Hacktoberfest is a month-long celebration of open source software." - _DigitalOcean_

 Hacktoberfest is open to everyone.
-For the official limited edition Hacktoberfest shirt, _you must register and make four pull requests_ in the month of October (to a repository with the _hacktoberfest_ label) - you can even contribute to this repository!
+For the official limited edition Hacktoberfest shirt, _you must register and make four pull requests_ in the month of October (to a repository with the _Hacktoberfest_ label) - you can even contribute to this repository!
 You can sign up at [hacktoberfest.digitalocean.com](https://hacktoberfest.digitalocean.com).

-Hacktoberfest® encourages participation in the open source community.
+Hacktoberfest® encourages participation in the open-source community.

 In all of the Hacktoberfest excitement, many companies want to join the celebration by rewarding their contributors with even more swag!
 That's why we're here!

-### The purpose of this list is to incentivise meaningful contributions.
+### The purpose of this list is to incentivize meaningful contributions.
 If you intend to make low-value changes -- just for swag. *Don't.*

 ## Verified participants <!-- current year start -->2022<!-- current year end -->
 <!-- verified start -->